 The term “narcissistic abuse” is often misunderstood or misused in popular culture.
 Craig Malkin, PhD, clinical psychologist and author of The Narcissism Spectrum Model, explains that narcissism exists on a continuum — from healthy self-confidence to pathological narcissism.
 This nuance matters because many survivors encounter a lack of precise language to describe their experience.
 The cultural tendency to slap the “narcissist” label on anyone who’s hard or self-centered can dilute the meaning, leaving survivors feeling unseen or invalidated.

-Moreover, Jennifer Freyd, PhD, professor of psychology and founder of betrayal trauma theory, highlights why abuse by a trusted figure is uniquely disorienting.
+Moreover, Jennifer Freyd, PhD, professor emerita of psychology at the University of Oregon and founder of betrayal trauma theory, highlights why abuse by a trusted figure is uniquely disorienting.
 When the person causing harm is someone you depended on for safety, your brain’s ability to process and name the abuse becomes compromised.
 This adds layers of betrayal, confusion, and internal conflict that are distinct from other types of trauma.

 This is where the systemic lens becomes crucial.
 Families, religious communities, and sometimes even therapists may inadvertently gaslight survivors by minimizing or denying the abuse.
 They might insist on forgiveness too soon or frame the survivor as the problem, pushing her back toward the very system that harmed her.
 This cultural and relational silence makes recovery harder — but not impossible.